diy laundry detergent borax washing soda fels naptha in a mason jar

 Notes

-Pro-tip: This recipe for powdered laundry detergent multiples well.
-Shake or stir it a bit before each use to keep everything evenly distributed.
+Storage Tip: Shake or stir the container before each use to keep ingredients evenly distributed.

 More from Everyday Cheapskate